Solar-network/core/packages/core-state/README.md

 ## Documentation

-You can find installation instructions and detailed instructions on how to use this package at the [dedicated documentation site](https://docs.ark.io/guidebook/core/plugins/required/core-state.html).
+You can find instructions on how to use all the Solar packages at the [dedicated documentation site](https://docs.solar.org).

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to security@ark.io.
+If you discover a security vulnerability within this package, please send an e-mail to security@solar.org.
 All security vulnerabilities will be promptly addressed.

 ## Credits